UltiRequiem/diff-time/README.md

 - [x] Implement Routers

+  > Works on local, need to configure netlify

 - [x] Save the input in the url so the calc is shareable

   > Example: https://diff-time.netlify.app/10-13-2006